Responsibility for health and safety

 First aid and medical needs

-Schools need to be able to cope with emergencies, and school management have a responsibility to help pupils take advantage of any medical or dental inspections arranged by the Department of Health, Social Services and Public Safety.
+Schools need to be able to cope with emergencies, and school management have a responsibility to help pupils take advantage of any medical or dental inspections arranged by the Department of Health.

-Most children with medical needs - whether they are the result of a physical illness, injury or mental health condition - are able to attend school regularly.
+Most children with medical needs - whether they are the result of a physical illness, injury or mental health condition - should be able to go to school regularly.
 With some support, they can usually take part in most school activities.

 Publicly funded schools